evulpo/vui-kit/README.md

 # vui-kit
 Vui Kit is a package of UI components recurrently used on Evulpo learning platform.

+To run inside the main root project:

-php artisan vendor:publish --tag=vui --force
+`php artisan vendor:publish --tag=vui --force`